somarmeteorologia/challenge/README.md

 # weather-api-challenge

-This repo is a solution for requirements of this `<a href="https://github.com/somarmeteorologia/challenge/blob/master/backend/README.md">`Project `</a>`.
+This repo is a solution for requirements of this <a href="https://github.com/somarmeteorologia/challenge/blob/master/backend/README.md">Somarmeteorologia's backend project</a>.

 ## Features